NagiosEnterprises/ncpa/docs/installation.rst

 Now the NCPA services are installed and started.

+You will need to modify /usr/local/ncpa/etc/ncpa.cfg to specify a community string in the [api] section and set it to your token.

+[api]
+community_string=XXXXXX

+After making changes to the ncpa.cfg, restart the ncpa_listener for the changes to take affect.

+/etc/init.d/ncpa_listener restart

 To test your installation see `Testing Your Installation`_.

 Installing NCPA Using DEB Packaging